martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 * **Encoder decoder teacher forcing transformer**

-The following is a transformer with both encoder and decoder, we will use the self attention encoder ouput of the input timesereis as the ground target "teacher" (since we do not have a connecting timeseries):
+The following is a transformer with both encoder and decoder, we will use the self attention encoder ouput of the input timesereis as the ground target "teacher" with no shifting and casual masking (since we do not have a connecting timeseries):

 <img width="234" height="562" alt="image" src="https://github.com/user-attachments/assets/2c38d43d-8cae-4466-8daa-129201fe84c5" />